Dora3003/Grupo7_Rodolfo/README.md

 ## Autores

-- Grupo 7 - Filipi inácio E Isadora Jardim
+- Grupo 7 - Filipi Inácio e Isadora Jardim

 ## Licença